Role of the Divisional Councils

 - communicating key messages of the Board to members.

 Individual Divisional Councillors act as advocates for CPA Australia and for members of the Division in their regions and spheres of influence.

-The granting of membership through this pathway should be exercised with great care and add to the integrity of the CPA designation and bring benefit to CPA Australia without any perception of compromising the quality of the CPA designation.
+The granting of membership through this pathway should be exercised with great care and add to the integrity of the CPA credential and bring benefit to CPA Australia without any perception of compromising the quality of the CPA credential.
 Additionally, Special Admission should not be considered an alternative pathway for those who do not meet the requirements of the available pathways to membership.